alex-hhh/ActivityLog2/docs/README.md

 # Running the application from source

+Before you can build or run the application, you will need to install some packages that ActivityLog2 depends on, on the command line run the following
+command:

+    raco pkg install --auto tzinfo tzlookup

+**NOTE** if you are on a Windows platform, you may have to setup a package catalog to pick up packages from the pkgs folder, see the `Building ActivityLog2` section below.

-The simplest way to run ActivityLog2 from source is to start DrRacket, open the file "run.rkt" and click on the "Run" button, or press "Ctrl-R".
+After that, the simplest way to run ActivityLog2 from source is to start DrRacket, open the file "run.rkt" and click on the "Run" button, or press "Ctrl-R".
 You can also run ActivityLog2 from the command line using the following command:

     racket run.rkt